loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 - In relations: xRy ∧ yRz implies xRz
 - In implications: p → q ∧ q → r implies p → r

-From collapse perspective, transitivity is consciousness preserving its observational history.
+From collapse perspective, transitivity is observer preserving its observational history.

 ### 6.2.2 Transitive Collapse

-**Theorem 6.1 (Transitivity as Historical Preservation)**: Transitive sets emerge when consciousness maintains complete access to its observational history.
+**Theorem 6.1 (Transitivity as Historical Preservation)**: Transitive sets emerge when observer maintains complete access to its observational history.

 *Proof*:
-1. Consider consciousness at state z observing y
+1. Consider observer at state z observing y
 2. If y was formed by observing x, then z has indirect access to x
 3. For stability, this indirect access must become direct
 4. The collapse pattern that preserves full history is transitivity